-- The publicly elected County Board of Supervisors appoints two of its members to serve on the Board. - Local governments participate in a Cities Selection Committee to appoint four Board members, one each to represent the interests of North County, Central County, South County and the cities-at-large. - The San Mateo County Transit District (District) appoints one Board member
+- The publicly elected County Board of Supervisors appoints two of its members to serve on the Board. - Local governments participate in a Cities Selection Committee to appoint four Board members, one each to represent the interests of North County, Central County, South County and the cities-at-large. - The San Mateo County Transit District (District) appoints one Board member.

-The Board of Directors meets once a month to determine overall policy for the Transportation Authority and to review the progress of the Transportation Expenditure Plans.
+The Board of Directors meets once a month to determine overall policy for the Transportation Authority, take necessary action to allocate Measure A and W funds, and to review the progress of projects and programs funded in accordance with the Transportation Expenditure Plans.